 Phylogenetics, Macroevolution, Biogeography, and Herpetology

 Welcome to the Skipwith lab in the Biology Department at the University of Kentucky.
-Research in this lab focusing on using squamate reptiles to understand the mechanisms of diversification within lineages.
-Specifically, the processes impacting the tempo of speciation and phenotypic change, the relationship between speciation and phenotypic diversification, and convergent evolution.
-These particularly pertinent subject areas when it comes to understanding the forces responsible for the generation of adaptive radiations.
-To date I have used a variety of techniques, including phylogenomics and CT-scanning, and analytical methods to better understand the processes governing macroevolution dynamics.
+Research in this lab focuses squamate reptiles to understand the mechanisms of diversification within lineages.
+Specifically, the processes impacting the tempo of speciation and phenotypic change, the relationship between speciation and phenotypic diversification, and the phenomenon of convergent evolution.
+These are particularly pertinent subject areas when it comes to understanding the forces responsible for the generation of adaptive radiations.
+To date, I have used a variety of techniques, including phylogenomics and CT-scanning, and analytical methods to better understand the processes governing macroevolutionary dynamics.

 All critters are welcome, even molluscs

 Lucy Chang and I have a manuscript on bivalve evolution coming out in Paleobiology soon, so keep a look out.
 Here, we combine molecular phylogenetics, fossil occurrence data, and community assembly methods to test whether competitive exclusion or environmental filtering influenced the composition of the San Joaquin Basin (SJB) bivalve community.

 Chris Jolly, Paul Oliver, and I recently described a new Australian velvet gecko, Oedura nesos, from the island of Groote Eylandt.
 This species is morphologically similar to other certain other species from the marmorata complex on the mainland, but is very distinct genetically.
 This finding supports that this small island from the northwest corner of the Gulf of Carpentaria serves as an area of endemism for various squamates.